What Is a Good SSAT Upper Level Score? A Percentile Guide

 The Most Selective Schools: 90th–94th Percentile

 At the very top of the boarding school hierarchy, score expectations are the highest in the country.
-Phillips Academy Andover and Phillips Exeter Academy both report average SSAT scores at the 94th percentile, with Groton School and Milton Academy at 90th percentile. (alibris)
+Phillips Academy Andover and Phillips Exeter Academy are commonly cited in the 90th to 94th percentile range.
+Groton School and Milton Academy sit just behind, around the 90th percentile.

-These schools don’t publish a hard minimum — admissions is holistic and no single factor is determinative.
-But the averages speak for themselves.
-A student applying to Andover or Exeter with a score below the 85th percentile is working against significant odds and will need to make an unusually strong case in the rest of their application.
+None of these schools publishes a hard minimum.
+Admissions is holistic, and no single factor is determinative.
+But a student applying to Andover or Exeter with a score below the 85th percentile will need an unusually strong case elsewhere in the application.

 Examples: Phillips Academy Andover, Phillips Exeter Academy, Groton School, Milton Academy